Nollaig shona dhuit! (Happy Christmas!/Merry Christmas!)

 Here’s how to say Happy New Year:

 That’s when you’re speaking with one person.
-To wish two or more people a happy new year in Irish Gaelic, you can say:
+To wish two or more people a happy new year in Irish, you can say:

 Wrap up (or unwrap?)

-And may we take this chance to wish you and your family Nollaig shona, from Eoin and Sasa at Bitesize Irish Gaelic!
+And may we take this chance to wish you and your family Nollaig shona, from Bitesize Irish!